Menthol-Protocol/solidity-dev-interview-task/README.md

 ## Deploying

-Please deploy the provided smart contract to a Gelato-supported test network using a deployment script in Hardhat.
+Please deploy the provided smart contract to a Gelato-supported test network such as Matic using a deployment script in Hardhat.
 Use [this Hardhat plugin](https://hardhat.org/plugins/nomiclabs-hardhat-etherscan.html) to verify the contract code on the test network.
 In your final pull request include the smart contract address, test network, and an [Etherscan](https://etherscan.io/) link to the deployed contract.

 ## Setting up Gelato Tasks